jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 https://twitter.com/SnowBotDev/status/938444746686480384

 [SUMMARIZE OUTLINE]
-After the following important notes, we will dive into building filters for native media, then we’ll discuss matching on media of interest hosted off Twitter.
+First we will dive into building filters for native media, then we’ll discuss matching on media of interest hosted off Twitter.

 Once you have collected your Tweets with native media, it is time to start working with the available media metadata.

+If you are working with Tweets from before 2014 you'll want to review the details provided in the 'Media metadata timeline' section.

 We’ll wrap things up with some examples that describe several user stories.

 ## Matching Tweets with native media <a id="native" class="tall">&nbsp;</a>